Ali-Mikael/Pen-testing/h6-shells.md

 **Q:** _What's a stager?_

 **A:** _Simply put: A small executable that establishes a connection with a C2 server and downloads the actual payload.
 Benefits include: It's small in size, easy to obfuscate, and more likely to evade detection.
 It can load multiple different payloads, so it's very dynamic in nature.
 Want to switch payloads on the go?
 The stager got your back!
-It can also be used to decrypt incoming (encrypted) payloads and run them completely in memory, meaning it doesn't save the payload to disk before executing.
-Read more about it [here](<https://encyclopedia.kaspersky.com/glossary/stager/>) and [here](<https://blog.retracelabs.io/posts/stager101/stagers-101/>)._
+It can also be used to decrypt incoming (encrypted) payloads and run them completely in memory, meaning it doesn't save the payload to disk before executing._ [8][9][18]

 **Without further ado, let's get to it!**